ANU NECTAR Mentoring Program

 • Note: Online workshop participants will be asked to participate in pre-workshop activities (about 1.5hrs) before attending the workshop

-• Mentee-Mentor pairs meet regularly June-November
+• Mentee-Mentor pairs meet regularly April-November

 • Mid-Program workshop for mentees (~1.5 hours, c.
 August)